0x90nz/microboot/README.md

 # μboot
-A Small (and very limited) Bootloader
+A small (and very limited) bootloader

 ## What is it?